AQMA5 CLOSED

 - On the first point - That five years straddles Covid years, with all the uncertainties that brings.
 SBC only measure NO2.
 SBC only use the least accurate and reliable technology (single passive Dispersion Tubes in Teynham/A2 - that have been reduced in numbers over recent years and often missing); SBC has spent years avoiding measuring Particulate Matter (PM2.5) on a real-time basis.

 - On the second point - Defra/LAQM advise Local Authorities that even if an AQMA is "compliant", it should NOT be revoked if future conditions might get worse.
 Their specific example is ... new house-building!
 I leave you to work out what SBC apparently cannot!
-More housing leads to more pollution in congestion spots (built-up areas like Teynham/Lynsted on the A2) and Government targets include PM2.5, which SBC is down-playing.
+More housing leads to more pollution in congestion spots (built-up areas like Teynham/Lynsted, Ospringe, and Bapchild on the A2) and Government targets include PM2.5, which SBC is ignoring even though it is the greatest threat to human health that we are facing today.

 Professor Whitty - Chief Medical Officer